 Alternate Bingo Games

 One of my favorite parts of my family’s bingo night is changing up what is a “bingo” each game.
-We use the same cards but instead of having to get 5 in a row every game, we make “bingo” a different goal.
+We use the same cards but instead of having to get five in a row every game, we make “bingo” a different goal.

 - Postage stamp – cover any four spaces together in a square (postage stamp) on your card.
 This simple game is great for a quicker game!

 - X – cover all the spaces going both ways diagonally to make an X